Summer vacation: United States

 The modern school calendar has its roots in 19th-century school-reform movements seeking standardization between urban and rural areas.
 Up until the mid-19th century, most schools were open for a winter and summer term.
 As individual schools merged into school districts and bureaucracies emerged to manage the newly formed school districts, school leaders and politicians identified a need to standardize calendars across regions.
 This standardization was related to the emerging tax structures, laws around compulsory education, as well as a general sentiment that school should be an essential component of American childhood.

-As the calendar was standardized across regions, school leaders took cues from a variety of factors, including attendance rates and the difficulty cooling school buildings.
+As the calendar was standardized across regions, school leaders took signals from a variety of factors, including attendance rates and the difficulty cooling school buildings.
 Many upper-class families left the city for cooler climates in the northeast during hot summer months, and as such, schools cancelled their summer sessions due to low daily attendance.
 As train travel became more affordable, middle-class families followed similar patterns, keeping their children home during the hottest months of the year or going away for a summer vacation.

 Additionally, many school leaders advocated for breaks so that students and teachers could rest their brains.
 Many 19th- and early 20th-century Americans educators believed that too much learning in hot weather was bad for one's health and could result in heat exhaustion and injury, particularly for younger children, whose minds were still developing.
 The extended summer break was seen as a way for children and their teachers to rest and recover.
 In many places, teachers would use the summer months for their own learning and professional development, including participating in seminars and courses like those held at Chautauqua.

 While the origins of the summer holiday break are often believed to be rooted in agriculture and the idea children were needed to assist with planting and harvesting crops, this is inaccurate.
 Most crops were planted in the spring and harvested in the fall.

-Uruguay

-In Uruguay, summer holidays usually begin in early December, and finishes on March 1.

-Venezuela

-In Venezuela, summer holidays begin in late June or early July and end in late September or early October.

 Asia

-Bangladesh

-In Bangladesh, summer vacation begins in mid-May and ends in mid-June (4 weeks).
-Also, in many schools, the holiday during the month of Ramadan (Around mid-May to around mid-April) is passed off as a summer vacation.
-The summer there is associated with the availability of fruits such as mangoes (আম / aam) and jackfruits (কাঠাল / kaathaal).
-So, the summer vacation is sometimes known in Bangladesh as "আম-কাঠালের ছুটি", (pronounced as aam-kaathaaler chhuti), which roughly translates to "mango-jackfruit's holiday".
-Also, the summer vacation is sometimes not in line with the actual weather patterns during summer, resulting in students having to reach school in the heat.

-The summer vacations are not given much importance in places except schools.